 The stress of forgetting a username/password combo is alleviated on the MailChimp website.
 If a username does not exist, they tell you before you even attempt a password.
 This reduces the amount of work a user has to do, in order determine the right combination.

-404 error messages are a unique situation in the world of error messaging, but definitely not rare.
+404 error message text is a unique situation in the world of error messages, but definitely not rare.
 The default message provided by a user’s browser can often be unhelpful and generic.
-To create an effective message, it’s best to start by looking at what type of website error this is.
-A 404 means that a page is not found: the cause could be a deleted page, a broken link, or a mistyped URL.

 - A clear notification that the page cannot be found